prjm/paspaspas/NOTES.md

-﻿# Strange things
+﻿# Parsing notes

-1. Missing semicolon
+I've found some minor parsing issues and try to document them here briefly.

+#### Semicolon can be left out before an `overload` directive:

+Example:

+The following declaration

-    `constructor Create(instanceClass: TClass) overload;`
+    constructor Create(instanceClass: TClass) overload;

-    is allowed!
+is allowed and parsed valid.

-2.  () is ambigious
+####  The `()`  construct is ambigious

-     it can be a empty record
+`()`  it can be a empty record consant value
-     value OR ad empty set (depends on context)
+_or_  an empty set  declaraton.
+This depends on context.